No more monuments to build, will focus on governance if elected to power: Mayawati | Politics

 In the presence of a large number of party workers and supporters, the BSP chief explained that the seers and great men, in whose names she had set up parks and memorials during her earlier governments, were not against any particular religion or caste but were against the social system based on inequality.

-She was presented a trishul and a small statue of Lord Ganesh on the dias.
-She promised that on coming to power, the BSP government will work for the security, honour and development of the Brahmin community along with other sections of society and they would be taken care of properly and not disappointed in any way.
+She was presented a trishul and a statue of Lord Ganesh on the dias.
+She promised that after coming to power, the BSP will work for the security, honour and development of Brahmins.
+They would be taken care of and not disappointed in any way, along with other sections of society, like it was done during its government in 2007, Mayawati said.

+She also said that her government did ''historic'' work for Brahmins and never allowed any kind of exploitation.
+She said they were given proper representation in ticket allocation and ministerial positions.

+Mayawati accused the BJP and the Samajwadi Party of only making lofty promises and not doing anything on the ground for Dalits, Brahmins and other sections of the society.

-She asserted that unlike them, the BSP does not differentiate between its ''kathni aur karni'' (words and deeds) for development and welfare of Dalits and Brahmins in particular and said this could be testified by seeing its track record during the party's previous government in the state from 2007-12.
-The BSP had formed government on its own in 2007 by winning 206 seats in the 403-member UP assembly.
-The victory was largely attributed to her social engineering by forging Dalit-Brahmin unity. ''Like in the 2007, the Dalits and Brahmins should work united to ensure the party comes to power in the upcoming election,'' the feisty politician said.
+She asserted that unlike them, the BSP does not differentiate between its ''kathni aur karni'' (words and deeds) for development and welfare of Dalits and Brahmins and said this can be testified by its track record during the party's previous government from 2007-12.

-Besides, attacking the BJP and the SP, the BSP chief also took potshots at the Congress, blaming it for Meerut and Muzaffarnagar riots when the grand old party was in power at the Centre.
+The BSP chief took potshots at the SP and Congress, saying they took Muslims votes and ruined people, and she appealed to them not to forget Meerut and Muzaffarnagar riots when the grand old party was in power at the Centre.

-She supported farmers' protests against the farm laws and announced that future BSP government in the state would not implement it.
-Referring to RSS chief Mohan Bhagwat's statement that both Hindus and Muslims have the same ancestors, the BSP president asked why the RSS, the BJP and the government have adopted a step-motherly approach towards Muslims.
+Referring to RSS chief Mohan Bhagwat's statement that both Hindus and Muslims have the same ancestors, the BSP president asked why the RSS and BJP have adopted a step-motherly approach towards Muslims.

+Mayawati appealed to people to connect with the BSP for a better future of their families by taking inspiration from Dalits who have stood by it despite allurements from other parties.

-''Now those among the Brahmins are also saying that when compared to other governments, the BSP was better in every respect but we committed a mistake by helping the BJP form government by falling to their allurements,'' the former CM claimed.
-Stressing that it is only her party which does what it says, she said this is its political identity. ''Unlike other parties, the BSP has never made 'hawa hawai batein' (tall claims), nor befooled people with false promises and allurements,'' she said, citing the works done by her governments, without discrimination, and how they lived up to the expectations of the people.
-Taking potshots at the SP government, which succeeded her in 2012, Mayawati alleged that because of its casteist mentality, Brahmins, along with the sarv samaj, were exploited and they fell prey to the BJP's promises while trying to get rid of the SP.
+''Now those among Brahmins are also saying that when compared to other governments, the BSP was better in every respect but we committed a mistake by helping the BJP form government by falling to their allurements,'' the former CM claimed.
+Taking potshots at the SP government, which succeeded her in 2012, Mayawati alleged that because of its casteist mentality, Brahmins, along with the sarv samaj, were exploited and fell prey to the BJP's promises while trying to get rid of the SP.

+Addressing the convention, Misra, who kicked off ''prabudh varg sammelans'' from Ayodhya on July 23, said despite massive allocation of funds, no development work has been done there.

+Attacking the BJP, he said it takes the name of Lord Ram but not of Goddess Sita or Parvati and this shows its anti-women mentality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)